svetlyak40wt/dev.svetlyak/content/posts/gitmarks-en.md

 First, the code looks ugly because Hilary ignores [naming conventions][pep-8], accepted by the Python community.

-Secondly, existing documentation says nothing were to store bookmarks.
+Secondly, existing documentation says nothing where to store bookmarks.
 Because of that, many people start to fork the repository and to save bookmarks in it.
 Look at the [network graph][graph], it is quite cluttered with bookmark commits and it is very hard to find code changes in this heap.

-It worse to enforce code and content separation, to make script development easier.
+It's worse to enforce the code and content separation, to make script development easier.

 And finally, there is a batch of small things which are inconvenient.
-For example, people could comment bookmarks of each other, using the GitHub's commit comments.
-However, right now commit page looks very scary because it include a full HTML downloaded from the bookmarked URL.
+For example, people could comment bookmarks of one another, using the GitHub's commit comments.
+However, the commit page looks very scary because it includes a full HTML downloaded from the bookmarked URL.
 To avoid this HTML have to be converted into the readable text.

-I hope, this project will evolve to the usable distributed bookmarks service.
+I hope, this project will evolve to the usable distributed bookmark service.

 [gitmarks]: https://github.com/hmason/gitmarks/
 [graph]: https://github.com/hmason/gitmarks/network